0code1/EmbedeProject/README.md

 the interrupt are use by your keypad, the explaination of the function and an earlier verrsion will be at this [Link](https://github.com/0code1/Keypadx)
-The Timer1 will be depending on the interrupt function return/global variable to be able to know what the write on the lcd
+The Timer1 will be depending on the interrupt function return/global variable to be able to know what must be display on the LCD.
 ___

 # Our Frst timer